Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 1.0 mm provides deeper stimulation and is often used for more pronounced skin problems.

-• More noticeable acne scars
+• More pronounced acne scars

 • Deeper wrinkles